jartai/logger4clj/README.md

 *  Pure Clojure (requires only clojure.core and JDK1.6)
 *  Loggers may be 'chained/bound together' (see second example below)
-*  Log messages are passed to a blocking queue, where a separate thread will handle expensive I/O operations
+*  Log messages are passed to a blocking queue, where separate thread(s) will handle expensive I/O operations
 *  No external 'properties' configurations; clojure code externalizes nicely by itself!